Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Resetting passwords to replace them with stronger ones is also beneficial for overall WordPress security.

-Having said that, let’s see how to easily reset passwords for users in WordPress.
+Having said that, let’s see how to easily reset passwords for WordPress users.

 How to Reset Passwords For All Users in WordPress